1.1 When the parties agree terms for us to provide Services and/or Deliverables to you, we will capture those terms in writing (the Order Form).

 *Excludes the fees for Services agreed upon in the Order Form

-12.2.2 except for liability under any indemnity in Clause 6 in relation to intellectual property under this Contract, each party’s total aggregate liability to the other arising out of or in connection with the Contract will be limited to two times the amount paid or payable pursuant to the Contract; and
+12.2.2 except for any liability under any indemnity in Clause 6 in relation to intellectual property, each party’s total aggregate liability to the other arising out of or in connection with the Contract will be limited to two times the amount paid and payable pursuant to the Contract; and

 12.2.3 neither party will have any liability to the other party for any failure or delay in performing an obligation under the Contract because of any event beyond that party’s or its subcontractors’ reasonable control.